Umesh080797668/teacher/VISUAL_FLOW.md

 │  │                                                         │ │
 │  │  1.
 Checks GitHub for update.json                      │ │
 │  │  2.
 Compares versions                                  │ │
 │  │  3.
-Downloads APK from MEGA (if update available)      │ │
+Downloads APK from GitHub releases (if update available) │ │
 │  │  4.
 Installs new version                               │ │
 │  │                                                         │ │
 │  └────────────────────────────────────────────────────────┘ │